edgelesssys/constellation/docs/docs/workflows/upgrade.md

 The Constellation configuration file is located in the file `constellation-conf.yaml` in your workspace.
 Refer to the [migration reference](../reference/config-migration.md) to check if you need to update fields in your configuration file.
+Use [`constellation config migrate`](../reference/cli.md#constellation-config-migrate) to automatically update an old config file to a new format.

 ## Check for upgrades